oVirt/ovirt-site/source/feature/spice-proxy.html.md

 ### Summary

 Let the users define a proxy which will be used by SPICE client to connect to the guest.
+It is useful when the user (e.g. using user portal) is outside of the network where the hypervisors are.

 ### Detailed Description